Hello, SUMO Nation!

 - For 2016, the format and formula of the weekly meetings will be entering experimental grounds, so stay tuned for more details… For now, we ARE meeting on Monday, 2016-01-04

-- If you want to add a discussion topic to upcoming the live meeting agenda:
+- Reminder: if you want to add a discussion topic to the upcoming meeting agenda:

 - Start a thread in the Community Forums, so that everyone in the community can see what will be discussed and voice their opinion here before Monday (this will make it easier to have an efficient meeting).